bmc/brizzled/id/105/index.md

 I use [Jekyll][] to generate this blog (in addition to the [clapper.org web site][] and my [company web site][]).
 This blog presented a few challenges, which I was able to address with some simple, if [crufty][], Jekyll hacks.
-The hacks are all accomplished via [Jekyll plugins][] and [monkeypatching][], and they work with Jekyll 0.8.0.
+The hacks are all accomplished via Jekyll [plugins][] and [monkeypatching][], and they work with Jekyll 0.8.0.
 (I haven't tested them with other versions.)

 # Non-standard Blog Layout

 For [historical reasons][], this blog uses a layout that doesn't match Jekyll's blog-specific [post format][].
-Each article has a unique numeric ID, and all articles live within an `id` directory.
+Each article has a unique numeric ID, which corresponds to a subdirectory of a top -level `id` directory.
+For instance, this article, and any related files, live in source directory `id/105/`; the article's source is in file `index.md`.

 So, the first problem to be solved is to ensure that Jekyll finds and renders the blog's articles.
 The solution is fairly simple.
-Underneath the top level of my blog source, I created a `_plugins` directory; that's where Jekyll expects to find plugin [Ruby][] code.
-Within that directory, I created a `site.rb` file, with the following source.
+Underneath the top level of my blog source, I created a `_plugins` directory; that's where Jekyll expects to find its [plugins][], which must be [Ruby][] code.
+Within that directory, I created a `site.rb` file, containing code that augments the stock Jekyll `Site` class:

 {% highlight ruby %}
     module Jekyll

-      # Extensions to the Jekyll Page class.
+      # Extensions to the Jekyll Site class.

       class Site